betamore/fewd/slides/unit4.md

 -inline style rule(s) (`style` attribute in HTML opening tag)

--any style rule makred `!important` by the author
+-any style rule marked `!important` by the developer

 -any style rule marked `!important` by the reader (user)